AdomasGrigolis/CHRI-coop-game/README.md

 - The haptic device will lead to higher physical demand but a greater sense of task engagement than the mouse.
 (WDQ 3, NASA-TLX)
 - Effects* of the haptic interface are more substantial when objects are more difficult to grasp.
 (See: Future work)

-\* Effects, performance are defined by both task completion speed (quantitative) and perceived task difficulty (qualitative).
+\* Effects, performance are defined by both task completion speed (empirical) and perceived task difficulty (self-reported).
 Perceived task difficulty is measured by questions on the form.
 ** Q1 was removed as some participants forgot to answer the question.

-### Quantitative
+### Empirical
 - Task completion will be faster with the haptic device.
 - The completion time will have higher downwards trend (learning curve) across trials for the haptic condition.